ScottGarland/alanbot/README.md

 `conda activate chatbot` OR `activate chatbot` <br />
 `python prototype.py` <br />

 For the build based on Neural Machine Translation (NMT) for the training model in combination with an improved prototype, continue onwards.
 This project builds off the RC_2015-01.bz2 file which contains one month's worth of reddit comments (January 2015).
 To run this project, this file needs to be downloaded and extracted to chatbot/raw_data.
-While in the root directory, use these next commands to prepare and process the data for training: <br /><br />
+While in the root directory, use these next commands to prepare and process the data for training: <br />

 `python alanbot_db.py` Builds the database .db file. <br />
-`python prep_training_data.py` Processes the data in the database and outputs .from and .to files. <br /> <br />
+`python prep_training_data.py` Processes the data in the database and outputs .from and .to files. <br />
-Take the `train.from` and `train.to` files in the root directory and paste them into the `chatbot/new_data/` directory, replacing the existing sample data with this project's generated data. <br /> <br />
+Take the `train.from` and `train.to` files in the root directory and paste them into the `chatbot/new_data/` directory, replacing the existing sample data with this project's generated data. <br />

 Change directories to the `chatbot/setup/` folder. <br />
 `python prepare_data.py` Prepares the train.from and train.to files further to me trained using NMT. <br />